RedTurtle/rt.lastmodifier/README.rst

 .. image:: http://blog.redturtle.it/pypi-images/rt.lastmodifier/rt.lastmodifier-0.1-01.png
    :alt: Document byline preview

-To enable this you need to access ZMI and change the new ``displayLastModifierInByline`` property for the ``site_properties`` property sheet, checking it.

 Please, note that this will also works for the new-style byline, that can also display the publication date (see PLIP `#8699`__):